The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 One of the best things about WooCommerce is that it also allows the integration of various regional and local payment services.
 Moreover, you can build your own payment gateway and integrate it into your store.
 Besides this, you don’t have to pay any processing fees to WooCommerce.
 You only have to pay the processing fee to the payment gateway or the bank.

-For instance, you need to pay 0.5 percent transaction fees if you opt $299 per month plan for your store.
+For instance, you need to pay 0.5 percent transaction fees if you opt for the $299 per month plan for your store.

 The eCommerce platform provides its own payment gateway, known as Shopify Payments, and it is absolutely free and straightforward to use.
 Opting for this option means you don’t need to wait for any third-party payment provider to get approval before processing the payments.